 What Is A Wrongful Death Claim?

-A wrongful death claim is a lawsuit brought by the surviving family members and/or loved ones of someone who was killed as a result of the careless or negligent behavior or an intentional act of someone else.
-This lawsuit is brought against the person, persons or entity responsible for the death.
+A wrongful death claim is a lawsuit filed by the surviving family members or loved ones of an individual who was killed due to the negligent or intentional actions of another person or entity.
+This lawsuit is brought against the person, persons, or entity responsible for the death.

-Florida law allows the family members of the decedent to file a wrongful death suit seeking monetary damages.
-The wrongful death suit is designed to provide compensation for relatives who depended upon the deceased for financial and emotional support.
+In Florida, family members of the deceased are permitted to file a wrongful death suit seeking monetary damages.
+The purpose of the wrongful death suit is to provide compensation for relatives who relied on the deceased for financial and emotional support.

 Elements Of A Wrongful Death Case

-Wrongful death occurs when negligence, recklessness, or deliberate behavior results in a fatality.
-Negligence refers to the failure of an individual to behave how a reasonably prudent person would have acted under similar circumstances.
+Wrongful death occurs when negligence, recklessness, or deliberate behavior leads to a fatality.
+Negligence is defined as the failure of an individual to act as a reasonably prudent person would have under similar circumstances.

-To bring a wrongful death lawsuit, you must establish the following elements or your case may be dismissed:
+To pursue a wrongful death lawsuit successfully, you must establish the following elements, or your case may be dismissed:

-- Conduct that amounts to a wrongful act, negligence, default, or breach of contract or warranty;
+- Conduct that constitutes a wrongful act, negligence, default, or breach of contract or warranty;

-- The conduct upon which the lawsuit is based must have caused the death of the decedent (so if someone ran someone over with a car, but they died a week later from being hit in the head with a hammer, then the survivors would not have an action against the driver of the car, unless being run over with the car somehow weakened the person and made them more prone to death from the impact of the hammer);
+- The conduct that forms the basis of the lawsuit must have directly caused the death of the deceased individual (for example, if someone was hit by a car and died a week later from a head injury sustained in a separate incident, the survivors would not have grounds to sue the driver of the car, unless the car accident somehow contributed to the person’s vulnerability to the head injury);